olinrobotics/hiro/CREATE_A_POST.md

 # How to create a post

-This is the instruction on how to create a post for the [IRL project page](https://olinrobotics.github.io/irl/projects.html).
+This is the instruction on how to create a post for the [HIRo project page](https://olinrobotics.github.io/hiro/projects.html).

 If you have any questions, email Khang Vu @ minhkhang.vu@students.olin.edu
 ## 1. Overview